14 Genius Car Features That Should Be Standard in Every Vehicle

 Image Credit: LookerStudio/Shutterstock.

-A tighter turning radius makes parking and city driving much easier, yet some manufacturers don’t prioritize it.
-Vehicles designed with this in mind — like the Lexus LBX — are a dream to maneuver in tight spaces.
+This one is a total common-sense win.
+A tighter turning radius makes parallel parking (the bane of many drivers’ existence) and city driving so much easier, yet some manufacturers seem to design cars with the maneuverability of a semi-truck.
+Vehicles designed with this in mind, like some small hatchbacks or even the Lexus LBX mentioned by the Redditors, are an absolute dream to maneuver in tight spaces.

 adjustable sun visors for side windows